DaliaBasa/Active-Directory/ActiveDirectory.md

 *Nested virtualization allows Hyper-V to run inside of a virtual machine operating system, this feature requires prerequisites.*

 ### Internet Information Services (IIS)
-Microsoft’s Internet Information Services is a GUI web server, in some documentation it’s also called Windows Web Server.
+Microsoft’s Internet Information Services is a GUI application for managing a web server, in some documentation it’s called Windows Web Server.
 Some organizations use IIS for both their intranet services as well as their public ones, it’s possible to manage up to 10,000 sites from a single Windows Server OS that has IIS deployed on. </br>
 IIS helps in configuring both basic and advanced configurations such as: setting up new websites, virtual directories, configuring TLS certificates.

 ### Internet Protocol Address Management (IPAM)